 Pubslush is a crowdfunding platform focused on the literary world.
 It services authors, publishing professionals and literary trendsetters.

 As an aspiring author, you may want to join an area writer's group.
-The Library hosts two groups:
+The Library hosts a monthly group: